marcopolo4k/vim-gbufs/README.md

 I could add functions to specifically open or NOT open the QuickFix preview window for any of these.

 # Recommended Plugins instead of gbufs
-* [vim-esearch](vim-esearch) way more powerful (gbufs is just a couple simple maps), I just haven't been able to get it to work on most of my older systems.
+* [vim-esearch](vim-esearch) is way more powerful, since `gbufs` is just a couple simple maps.
+But I haven't been able to get `esearch` to work on anything but vim9 yet, so for me at least, `gbufs` will be used on old vim8 systems. `gbufs` might also still be preferred if you want simple maps that help you memorize the full vim commands, or just don't want larger plugins.
-* If you use Neovim, there's so many search and replace plugins (besides esearch which is supposed to work on both):
+* If you use Neovim, `gbufs` won't work, but there's so many search and replace plugins (besides `esearch`, which is supposed to work on both):
   * [nvim-spectre](https://github.com/nvim-pack/nvim-spectre)
   * [telescope](https://github.com/nvim-telescope/telescope.nvim)
   * [muren](https://github.com/AckslD/muren.nvim)